skyvers/skyve-dev-guide/_pages/views.md

 Skyve will automatically hide actions that are not appropriate for the user or situation (for example, if the *new* action is declared, but a user's privileges do not include the _create_ privilege for the relevant document).

-Note that action buttons can be located either in the *ActionPanel* or using the _<button/>_ widget within a view _form_, however the action itself must be declared in the _<actions/>_ section of the view.
+Note that action buttons can be located either in the *ActionPanel* or using the `<button>` widget within a view _form_, however the action itself must be declared in the `<actions>` section of the view.

 ***Tip:*** You must declare all actions in the action section even if they will not appear in the ActionPanel.